 1) Combine bottled clam juice with the water.
 Thaw the package of mixed shellfish in cool water.

-2) Fry bacon in kettle over medium-low heat until crisp and fat has been rendered.
+2) Fry bacon in kettle over medium-low heat until crisp and fat has been rendered (note: I use a 4-1/2 quart Le Creuset, which works fine).

 3) Add onion and sauté until softened, about 5 minutes.
 Add 4 tablespoons flour and stir until lightly colored, about 1 minute.

 4) Gradually whisk in clam juice mixture.
-Add potatoes, bay leaf, and thyme; simmer until potatoes are tender, about 15 - 20 minutes.
+Add potatoes, bay leaf, and thyme; simmer until potatoes about 10 minutes - they should be almost tender (don't let them get too soft, they're easy to overcook).

 5) Melt 4 tablespoons butter and stir in 1/4 cup flour.
 Cook until bubbly to make a roux.
 Gradually stir the roux into the soup until you reach a fairly thick consistency (you probably won't use all the roux).
 At this point the thickness should be greater than the desired final chowder because you will be adding more liquid.